 The Continental Grand Prix 4 Season is a top of the line, all-season road bike tire.
-This tire is a close cousin of the Grand Prix 4000S II.
+This tire is a close cousin of the Grand Prix 4000S II (read review).
 Both tires use a 3/330 TPI carcass and are handmade in Germany.
-To make the 4 Season an all-season tire, Continental designed this tire with a double layer of Vectran breaker under the tread, an extra layer of DuraSkin from bead to bead, and a silica compound which is optimized for cold and wet weather.
+To make the 4 Season an all-season tire, Continental designed this tire with a double layer of Vectran breaker under the tread, an extra layer of DuraSkin from bead to bead, and a silica compound optimized for cold and wet weather.

 When going for a tire like the Grand Prix 4 Season, rolling resistance is probably not the most important point to consider.
 Puncture resistance and grip on wet and cold surfaces will probably be the main selling point.
 I do think it's interesting to know the rolling resistance of the 4 Season, especially at lower air pressures.
 Being able to compare this with the GP4000S II data might make the decision to switch between summer/winter tires a bit easier.

 Most Continental high-end tires use the Continental Black Chili compound which always performs excellently in the rolling resistance tests.
 Surprisingly, the 4 Season doesn't use the Black Chili compound but instead uses a different "Max Grip" silica compound.
-This is a softer silica compound which can be used in all weather conditions.
-This will probably make the biggest difference during the rolling resistance test
+The "Max Grip" compound is a softer silica compound which provides more grip in all-weather conditions.
+The compound change will probably make the biggest difference during the rolling resistance test

 |Model||Grand Prix 4 Season|

 |Tire Type||Tubetype (clincher)|

 |New or Used||New|